handpoint/ecommdoc/docs/digitalwalletsandapms.md

 ## PPRO Transactions (APMs)

-PPRO is an additional payment method that is available to all Merchants using the Gateway that have a PPRO account.
+PPRO is an additional payment method that is available to all merchants using the Gateway that have a PPRO account.

 To use PPRO you will be supplied with a separate PPRO Merchant account that can be grouped with your main Merchant Account using the account mapping facility as documented in the [merchant account mapping](annexes#merchantAccountMapping) section.
 This allows transactions to be sent using your main Merchant Account and then routed automatically to the PPRO Merchant Account in the same mapping group.